Securing Neural Networks with Knapsack Optimization: Method

-Specifically, we perform a forward pass on the network $F$ with image $X$.
-Then, for each channel in each layer and for each candidate patch size, we perform a forward pass with only this change to the original network.
+The distortion is calculated as the average $L_{2}$ distance between the last activation layers of the original pre-trained network and a similar network, which has the same weights but replaces the ReLU in $C_{i}$ with a bReLU having a patch-size of $P_{ij}$.
+This measure is evaluated across a subset of train images.

-We define the cost $\mathcal{W}(i, j)$ as the number of DReLUs remaining in $C_{i}$ of $F^{i, j}$, which is a function of both the patch-size as well as the activation channel size.
-Finally, we define $m$ as the number of channels in $F$, and by $S_{i}$ the set of indices $\{1, ..., |P_{i}|\}$.
-Using our notations, the minimization variant of the Multiple-Choice Knapsack Problem~\cite{Kellerer2004} is formulated as:
+The second relaxation that we make is to approximate the total distortion resulting from replacing ReLUs with bReLUs for a number of channels as the additive distortion.
+This allows us to cast the optimal patch-shape as a Knapsack optimization problem.
+The cost for optimization problem is determined by the number of DReLUs remaining in $C_{i}$ of $F^{i, j}$, which we denote as $\mathcal{W}(i, j)$.
+It is important to note that $\mathcal{W}(i, j)$ is influenced by both the patch-size and the activation channel size.
+Additionally, we define $m$ as the number of channels in $F$, and $S_{i}$ as the set of indices ${1, ..., |P_{i}|}$.
+With these notations, our optimization problem boils down to the Multiple-Choice Knapsack Problem~\cite{kellerer2004multiple}:

-$\varphi_{ij} = 1$ indicates that the $P_{ij}$ patch size has been selected for $C_{i}$.
-The second constraint ensures that no multiple patch sizes can be selected for this channel.
-This problem is naturally solved using a dynamic programming approach with a table $DP$ consisting of $m$ rows and $\mathcal{B}$ columns.
-The table $DP$ is iteratively populated using the recursive formula:
+The indicator variable $\varphi_{ij} = 1$ indicates that the $P_{ij}$ patch size has been selected for $C_{i}$.
+The second constraint ensures that only a single patch size can be selected for this channel, thereby preventing the selection of multiple patch sizes.

-Since this table is column independent, we are able to parallelize finding the solution $DP[m, \mathcal{B}]$.
-We use GPU implementation to take full advantage of this property.
+We use Dynamic Programming to solve this optimization problem.
+We iteratively populate a table $DP$ consisting of $m$ rows and $\mathcal{B}$ columns, using the following recursive formula:

-\paragraph{Analysis} Using Equation~\ref{eq:distortion} makes the strong assumption that the bReLU distortion is additive.
-That is, that the distortion caused by the ReLU-bReLU replacement in two channels equals to the sum of distortions caused by the replacement in each channel individually.
-Interestingly, we can actually use a less strict assumption.
+As this table is column-independent, we can parallelize the process of finding the solution $DP[m, \mathcal{B}]$.
+To fully leverage this property, we implement a GPU version of the algorithm.
+The code for the parallelized solver will be made publicly available upon acceptance.

-Formally, let $L$ be a list of indices corresponding to the channels patch size, such that $|L|=m$, and $L[i] \in{S_{i}}$.
-We denote by $F^{L}$ the network that is obtained by replacing the ReLUs of each channel $C_{i}$ of $F$ with a bReLU with a patch size of $P_{i,L[i]}$.
+\paragraph{Analysis} Our optimization cost in Equation~\ref{eq:optimization} assumes that the total distortion replacing ReLUs with bReLUs across multiple channels is additive.
+This implies that the distortion caused by the ReLU-bReLU replacement in two channels equals to the sum of distortions caused by the replacement in each channel individually.
+Notably, this assumption can be relaxed, with a sufficient condition being a monotonically non-decreasing relationship between the real distortion and the additive distortion.
+Further exploration of this relationship is detailed in the supplementary material.